Tag: 2018

 • Silencing and Censorship in the Trans Rights debate.
 Part 2

-By Isla MacGregor Part Two.
+Part Two.
 The transgender debate is increasingly characterised by no-platforming, withdrawal from participation, censorship, bullying, threats, intimidation, silencing, stonewalling and expulsion from groups for those who express dissent from the ‘popular’ transgender narrative.
-The following Tasmanian case studies outline examples of trans rights crusaders and their ideological supporters apparently acting in a…
+The following Tasmanian case studies outline examples of trans rights crusaders and their ideological supporters apparently acting in a manner inconsistent with…

 • Silencing and Censorship in the Trans Rights debate.
 Part 1

-By Isla MacGregor Part One.
+Part One.
 Silencing and Censorship or Robust Debate?
 The recent launch of the group, Transforming Tasmania, which aims to lobby for law reforms that improve the lives of transgender and gender-diverse people, is an opportunity for the community to engage in robust, open and safe discussions on matters concerning gender identity.
-The…
+The media has an…